Baaggii/erp-web-next/docs/transaction-form-config.md

   row so you can verify the view integration.
 - **transactionTypeField** – column used to store the transaction type code
 - **transactionTypeValue** – default transaction type code value
+- **detectField** – column where automated detection results are stored
 - **moduleKey** – module slug used to group the form under a module.
 If omitted, the transaction will not be associated with any module and is hidden from the Forms list.